âShow Table of Contents

 Each workflow displays as a tab across the top of the workflow window:

-Search, which is located in the top right corner, searches Designer tools, Gallery items, Connect assets, Help content, and Community posts, and returns the top five results.
+Search, which is located in the top right corner of Alteryx, searches Alteryx tools, Gallery workflows, Help content, and Community posts.
+Search returns the top five results from three categories: Alteryx, Help, and Community.
 Each category includes a link to more results.
 See Search.

 The Tool Palette consists of tools organized into tool categories.
 To build a workflow, click a tool on the Tool Palette and drag it onto the workflow window.
 You can also add tools to a workflow by right-clicking the workflow window, selecting Insert, and choosing a tool from a list of tool category names.